albertbahia/wdi_june_2014/w02/d04/kathryn_inman/wdi_closure_db/wdi_closure_exercise.md

 Write queries to do the following:

 - Find all students in the cohort with id 1
-- Find all studnets in the cohort with id 2
+- Find all students in the cohort with id 2

 NOTE: From this point on, you should NOT use explicit id numbers in your queries.
 You should be using JOINs instead.